 Teacher candidates examine assessment, curriculum and methodology for providing intensive intervention in literacy to students with language-based learning differences.
 Thirty hours of assigned practicum included.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: ELED 324, ELED 326, SPED 210, SPED 211, and SPED 312, or consent of department chair.
+Prerequisite: ELED 324, ELED 326, SPED 210 or SPED 210W, SPED 211, and SPED 312 or SPED 312W, or consent of department chair.

 Offered: Fall, Spring.